patidar-mayank/Advanced_Car_Price_Prediction_with_Regularization_and_Feature_Selection/README.md

 - **Ridge Regression:** Good for handling multicollinearity and when many features are present.
 - **Lasso Regression:** Performs feature selection by shrinking less important feature coefficients to zero.
-- **Pipelines:** Ensure transformations and modeling are streamlined and reproducible.

 ---